|

 This is the Natural Chasse Roll.
 The Reverse Chasse Roll begins with the lead feet free and turns LF.

-I should mention that the cue Chasse Roll sometimes is used for a totally different figure: in closed position facing wall, step side L (W sd R), close R, sd L, cl R turning 1/8 RF over the four steps to face DRW;
+I should mention that the cue chasse roll sometimes is used for a totally different figure: in closed position facing wall, step side L (W sd R), close R, sd L, - ; turning 1/8 RF over the three steps to face DRW;

-In Fortuosity by the Rothers, the cue sheet presents step cues, but part A is sometimes cued: quarter turns and progressive chasse;;;; fwd lk fwd; maneuver side cl; open impetus and face;; chasse roll; left turning lock to a manerver side close and pivot 3;;;;
+In Fortuosity by the Rothers, the cue sheet presents step cues, but part A can be cued: quarter turns and progressive chasse;;;; fwd lk fwd; maneuver side cl; open impetus and face;; chasse roll 5; left turning lock to a maneuver side close and pivot 3;;;;

-In Tijuana Taxi by the Prows, they have used the figure from Fortuosity but called it a Right Rolling Chasse, eliminating this confusion.
-Their sequence, from part A, is chasse 5 to semi-closed position step thru;; right rolling chasse; pivot 2; fwd lk fwd lk;
+In Tijuana Taxi by the Prows, they have used the figure from Dancing Fool but called it a Right Rolling Chasse, to distinguish the curving chasse from the standard chasse roll.
+Their sequence, from part A, is chasse 5 to semi-closed position step thru;; right rolling chasse 3; pivot 2 to LOD; fwd lk fwd lk;

 phase V